-A propagator with a constant temperature is a good buy too.
+A propagator with a constant temperature is a good buy too – here’s my guide on the best buys.
 Bear in mind how much plug plants cost, and it will soon pay for itself.

 What they all need is good seed compost – buy the best you can afford.
 Some people like to cover seeds with Vermiculite or Perlite instead of compost – use what you know best.
 (I find the latter two don’t form a crust which is hard to wet, which is why I use them).

 Make sure the soil is watered before you sow and doesn’t dry out.
-Sealing trays/pots in cheap freezer bags works well.
+Sealing trays/pots in cheap freezer bags work well.

 There’s a lot of old bedding favourites here – this is a quick guide to their germination temperatures; sowing depth; days to germination; and any special instructions.